 Black Friday and Cyber Monday are the perfect occasions to launch all your exclusive and premium products.
 These are basically the limited time or first come first serve offers.
 This creates a temporary sense of urgency among the customers.

 Customers are psychologically attracted to offers that are limited or only certain customers will receive.
 This gives them a premium feeling of obtaining those products.
 The brand new products which are launched within this category usually get the highest of priority.
+So how to do it you have to think about Marketing Strategy and more. and make some unique Marketing Strategy for your business.

 8. Hold Contests and Giveaways